“He lost interest in me… Now what?”

 Here’s a powerful tip to help you gain back his interest now that he has lost interest in you:

 If He Lost Interest, Sit On Your Hands To Regain His Love

-When you chase a man be becoming a shape-shifter for him (“I’ll shift into any role you need of me!”) you end up pushing him further away.
-Shape-shifting has a waft of neediness and desperation and a man will sense that all your polite gestures aren’t free.
-He will begin to feel manipulated and obliged to you and that’s smothering.
+When you chase a man by becoming a shape-shifter for him (“I’ll shift into any role you need of me!”), you end up pushing him further away.

 If you like this love advice, visit my blog, ConnectWithHisHeart.com to learn exactly how to bring a drifting man back to you.
 The beautiful thing about love is that it can be rekindled quickly and fairly easily, with a lot less work than you are currently doing.